Carreau/jupyter-book/notebook-extensions.md

 help_index : '',
 ```

-Now that your extension works go get a look in the help menu, keyboard shortcut submenu.
+Now that your extension works go take a look in the help menu, keyboard shortcut submenu.
 If all is fine, you should see your new shortcut in there, with the help text.
-The help index is use to order/group the common shortcut together.
+The help index is use to order/group the common shortcuts together.
 The only last
 unused piece is the icon.

-With all theses attribute, you can easily bind an _action_, to either a keyboard shortcut,
+With all these attribute, you can easily bind an _action_, to either a keyboard shortcut,
 a button in a toolbar, or in a menu item (api is not there yet for that though).
 We often saw people wanting the same action in two places, and duplicating code,
 which is a bit painful.
-By defining action separately this make it easy to use these
+By defining actions separately it is easy to use these
 in many places keeping it DRY.
-This also allow you to distribute actions library
+This also allows you to distribute actions libraries
-without actually binding them and let user do their own key/icon bindings.
+without actually binding them and lets the users do their own key/icon bindings.

 Let see that in next section with toolbars.

-### toolbars.
+### Toolbars.

-Ok, that will be pretty simple you already did all the job :-)
+This will be pretty simple since you already did all the work :-)

-You just need to know that following exist, and take a list of action names:
+You just need to know that the following exists, and takes a list of action names:

 `IPython.toolbar.add_buttons_group`

 Now, go edit your custom extension !
-You can also try to install `markcell.js` extension,
+You can also try to install the `markcell.js` extension,
-`require()` it in your extension and try to use someof the methods defined in it.
+`require()` it in your extension and try to use some of the methods defined in it.
-This show you how to spread your extension potentially across many files.
+This shows you how to spread your extension potentially across many files.

 Here is my solution: